Instructional Methods for English Learners

 Academic Conversations and Target Language

 You will learn how to support students' academic discourse and target language.
-In module three we will focus on supporting speaking, listening, reading, and writing for culturally and linguistically diverse students.
+In course three we will focus on supporting speaking, listening, reading, and writing for culturally and linguistically diverse students.

 - Construct a lesson plan that includes target language and academic conversations for CLD students.